Was the British Empire racist?

 Abolition of the Slave Trade in British ships became a source of pride for the British nation but was much easier to achieve than the abolition of slavery itself.
 This only came about when MPs were convinced that slavery was not viable.
 MPs may have been convinced to abolish the slave trade on moral and humanitarian grounds but it was more difficult to get them to abolish slavery throughout the Empire.
 Plantation owners had some success in convincing parliament that the plantations were humane places but with the increasing number of slave uprisings together and the growth of missionary work, the campaign eventually succeeded in persuading Parliament to abolish slavery altogether in the British Empire.
 By the 1830s many of the plantations in the West Indies were not financially viable and this made it easier for Parliament to make the decision to abolish slavery.

-Slavery in the British Empire was abolished in 1833 to be implemented over the following years.
-At this time the Colonial Office was headed by the evangelical Lord Glenelg with James Stephen, as his under-secretary.
+At the time of the abolitioin of slavery, the Colonial Office was headed by the evangelical Lord Glenelg with James Stephen, as his under-secretary.
 It was Stephen who had written the 1833 Act and who was a committed evangelical.
 These two men helped to establish the idea of trusteeship – that it was the British government’s responsibility to ensure the interests of native peoples were paramount in the administration of colonies.
 This principle was upheld in the Buxton Report produced by the House of Commons report on Aborigines (1837) which asserted that it was the imperial duty to safeguard the rights of natives and suggested a share of colonial revenues be set aside for their education and religious instruction.
 The report concluded that Britain’s main concern in annexing territory should be to develop civilisation and humanity, peace and good government and to spread the knowledge of God.
 It asserted that converts wanted the advantage of a civilised life and commercial benefits would inevitably follow.

 Lord Glenelg, head of the Colonial Office in the 1830s